Sultan al-Atrash: Role in the Arab revolt

 When Arab forces reached Aqaba, he sent a thousand men to join the revolt.
 He joined them himself, with another 300 men, when they reached Bosra.
-His forces were the first to enter Damascus and raise the Arab revolt flag on the government house on September 29, 1918.
+His forces were the first to enter Damascus and raise the Arab revolt flag on the government house on 29 September 1918.

 Sultan was a good friend of the Hashemite Emir Faisal, leader of the Arab forces in the revolt, and was awarded the title of Emir and the rank of a General in the Syrian army, the equivalent of the title of Pasha.
-Faisal, later king of Iraq, helped Sultan a lot during his years in exile.
+Faisal, later king of Iraq, helped Sultan extensively during his years in exile.

-The newly independent kingdom of Syria didn't survive for long, as it was occupied by France after the Battle of Maysalun on July 24, 1920.
-Sultan was gathering his men to fight the French but the quick succession of events cut his efforts short, as French forces entered Damascus and the country was divided into five states, Jabal el Druze being one of them.
+The newly independent kingdom of Syria didn't survive for long, as it was occupied by France after the Battle of Maysalun on 24 July 1920.
+Sultan was gathering his men to fight the French but the quick succession of events cut his efforts short, as French forces entered Damascus and the country was divided into five states, Jabal al-Druze being one of them.

 Adham Khanjar incident

-On July 7, 1922, French soldiers captured Adham Khanjar, a Lebanese Shiite rebel who was seeking refuge at Sultan's house while he was away.
+On 7 July 1922, French soldiers captured Adham Khanjar, a Lebanese Shiite rebel who was seeking refuge at Sultan's house while he was away.
 Khanjar was wanted for attempting to assassinate General Henri Gouraud.
 Upon his arrival home, Sultan demanded the release of Khanjar, but the French refused.
 A few days later, Sultan and his men attacked a French convoy they thought to transport Khanjar, who was in fact sent to Damascus by airplane.
 The French responded by destroying his house and ordering his arrest.
 Sultan fled to Jordan and subsequently launched raids against French posts.
 Ten months later, he returned, having been pardoned by the French.